aymanalhandali/sso_ms_azure/README.md

 ms azure sso configuration for any application in an organization

 ## Deployment to EC2 instance (Ubuntu 24.04-amd64):
-You can bypass steps below by running the Dockerfile or deploy.sh the below by
+You can bypass steps below by running the
+Dockerfile (assuming Docker is already installed) or deploy.sh

+* Steps:

 - Instantiate instance in EC2 console - snap chat of my instance type
 ```
 ubuntu-noble-24.04-amd64-server-20240423